-The Department of Safety and Campus Security reports to the Vice President for Financial Affairs, and consists of a Director and 35 full-time Security Officers.
-Of these 35 officers, one is designated as a technology officer and six are Shift Supervisors.
+The Department of Safety and Campus Security reports to the Vice President for Student Life & Dean of Students, and consists of a Director and 32 full-time & part-time Security Officers.
+Of these 32 officers, there are three (3) supervisors and three (3) assistant supervisors.
 The Director of Safety and Campus Security also manages on campus parking.